 Customizing website text

-The Pages/Text tab allows you to edit the text that your customers see when scheduling online.
+The Pages/Text tab allows you to edit the text that your Customers see when scheduling online.
 You can add custom text that will appear at various points throughout the scheduling process, as well as text that only administrative users can see.

-Now you’re ready to fine-tune the way your account functions, and make sure you’re comfortable using the account for all your necessary daily functions.
+Now you’re ready to fine-tune the way your account functions and make sure you’re comfortable using the account for all your necessary daily functions.
 You should have discussed pertinent plug-ins with your AppointmentPlus Sales Consultant.
-However, if that wasn’t covered, check out the XXX plug-ins available in our Marketplace.
+However, if that wasn’t covered, check out the plug-ins available in our Marketplace.
 You’ll also want to visit both our video library and Knowledge Base for additional information.

-Your new AppointmentPlus account is preloaded with everything you need to create a test appointment.
-A test appointment helps you to better understand the default scheduling process, and identify any changes that might be needed before you go live.
+Your new AppointmentPlus account is preloaded with everything you need to create a test Appointment.
+A test Appointment helps you to better understand the default scheduling process, and identify any changes that might be needed before you go live.

-To create a test appointment:
+To create a test Sppointment:

 1. Open the Appointment Grid